-In order to make a difference, The FA is running and supporting leadership programmes for women, BAME and young people and will adhere to the Government’s code for governance in sport.
+In order to make a difference, The FA is running and supporting leadership programmes for women, men, young people and under-represented groups and will adhere to the Government’s code for governance in sport.
 We will also examine pathways and promote inclusion and access for coaches, welfare officers, club officials, league officials, players, coaches and tutors; and we will challenge ourselves with measurable targets that deliver on diversity and inclusion outcomes.
-We will also work with a variety of stakeholders on topics such as mental health and LGB&T to ensure that people feel safe and included in football.
+We will also work with a variety of stakeholders on topics such as mental health and LGBT to ensure that people feel safe and included in football.

 Meanwhile, there also many programmes across football which support our aims as part of The FA and County FAs wider inclusion programmes which we will continue to deliver.
 Our disability football programmes are some of the best in the world; we have an Asian football plan called ‘Bringing Opportunities to Communities’; our women’s strategy ‘Gameplan for Growth’ aims to double female participation; and we continue to work to encourage football across different faiths and communities.
 You can find out about these and many more on The FA’s website by clicking here.